Emergency services related deaths

 CAT East Midlands Ambulance Service

-Concerns summary Concerns exist regarding emergency medical service protocols: specifically, the lack of a mechanism for escalating low-priority calls (C3) to high-priority (C2) when response times are exceeded, and inadequate contact with NHS 111 for unassessed C3 calls.
+Concerns summary (AI summary) Concerns exist regarding emergency medical service protocols: specifically, the lack of a mechanism for escalating low-priority calls (C3) to high-priority (C2) when response times are exceeded, and inadequate contact with NHS 111 for unassessed C3 calls.

 Emma Langley